robertbunch/webrtc-starter/taskList.md

 8. CLIENT1 emits offer to the signal server (socket.io/node)
     - socket.io server holds it for the other browser
     - associate with CLIENT1
-~9.
-As 7 happens, emit ICE candidates up to the signaling server
+9. (ASYNC) As 7 happens, emit ICE candidates up to the signaling server
     - socket.io server holds it for when another client responds
     - associate the ICE candidates with CLIENT1